 Values are what the organization stands for – its principles and ethics.
 Values identify the principles and ethics by which the organization and its members conduct themselves and their activities.
 Values underpin policies, procedures, strategies, missions and visions by acting as the foundation and a reference point for every decision made by the organization’s personnel.

 It can be seen that the above mission, vision and value statements serve to direct and guide the organization over a sustained period of time.
 Collectively they define the purpose of the organization and are be a high-profile part of the QMS documentation.
 With the organization’s purpose and strategic direction defined, it is required to determine external and internal issues which can impact on their achievement and that also affect its ability to achieve the intended result of its QMS.

 Benefits of QMS

-· The organization’s requirements – QMS meets both internally and externally and at optimum cost with efficient use of the available resources which are materials, human, technology and information.
+A fully documented QMS ensures meeting of the two important requirements namely (i) the customers’ requirements which means that QMS gives confidence in the ability of the organization to deliver the desired product and service consistently meeting their needs and expectations, and (ii) the organizational requirements which QMS meets both internally and externally and at optimum cost with efficient use of the available resources which are materials, human, technology and information.